 Lorenzo Cecil Vaughan Mitchell-Henry caught a 851lb bluefin tuna when fishing from Whitby in 1933, setting a record which still stands as the biggest ever fish caught on rod and line in UK waters.
 Mitchell-Henry, the son of the wealthy Liberal Party MP Mitchell Henry, was a pioneer of big-game fishing, catching tuna weighing hundreds of pounds in North American waters and then transferring his skills and knowledge to the tuna found in the North Sea when he returned to Britain.
 Mitchell-Henry claimed to have hooked over one hundred tuna, but said that due to the fighting power of the fish he was only successful in landing ten of them, underlining the difficulty of catching tuna with the quality of fishing tackle available at the time.

-However, it appeared that Mitchell-Henry’s record had been beaten in 1949 when John Hedley Lewis, a farmer from Lincolnshire caught a tuna weighting 852lb – just one pound more than Mitchell-Henry’s record catch.
-But Mitchell-Henry was able to successfully claim that the tuna Hedley Lewis had caught was weighed inaccurately, as a soaking wet rope was used to suspend the tuna from a frame as it weughed.
-It was eventually agreed that the rope would have added additional weight to the tuna and Hedley Lewis’s fish was not accepted as a new record meaning that Mitchell-Henry’s name remains in the record books to this day.
+However, it appeared that Mitchell-Henry’s record had been beaten in 1949 when John Hedley Lewis, a farmer from Lincolnshire caught a tuna weighting 852lb – just one pound heavier than Mitchell-Henry’s record catch.
+But Mitchell-Henry was able to successfully claim that the tuna Hedley Lewis had caught was weighed inaccurately, as a soaking wet rope was used to suspend the tuna from a frame as it was weighed.
+It was eventually agreed that the rope would have added additional weight to the tuna and Hedley Lewis’s fish was not accepted as a new record meaning that Mitchell-Henry’s 851lb tuna reamins the British record tuna catch to this day.
 In 1947 Dr Bidi Evans caught a 714lb tuna, a record which still stands as the UK’s women’s record rod and line caught fish.